oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_stack_actions_module.rst

 ..
 Description

 - Perform actions on a Stack resource in Oracle Cloud Infrastructure
+- For *action=change_compartment*, moves a Stack and it's associated Jobs into a different compartment.
 - For *action=detect_stack_drift*, checks drift status for the specified stack.